Skip to main contentArrow Right

 Fig: Importing a flow

-The flow you just imported presents a user with the Welcome screen where they can fill out their email address.
-Descope then sends an OTP to the provided email address, and once the user inputs the correct OTP, the flow checks if the user is new or returning.
-If new, the flow requests the user’s full name and phone number, updates this info in the Descope data store, sends an OTP to verify the user’s phone number, and finally, logs in the user.
-If the user is returning, an OTP is sent to their registered phone number, and once verified, they are logged in.
+The imported flow begins with a Welcome screen where the user enters their email address.
+Descope then sends an OTP to that email.
+After the user enters the correct OTP, the flow checks whether they are a new or returning user.
+New users are prompted to provide their full name and phone number, which are stored in the Descope data store.
+They then receive an SMS OTP to verify their phone number before being logged in.
+Returning users skip this step and simply receive an SMS OTP sent to their registered phone number.
+Once verified, they are logged in automatically.

 Fig: Saving the flow

-Lastly, select Project from the sidebar and copy your Project ID from the Project page.
-You will use it in the next section.
+Finally, open the Project tab from the sidebar and copy your Project ID—you’ll need it when setting up the Vue.js application in the next section.

 Cloning the starter project